-In the late 1950's and early 1960's a series of high altitude nuclear tests brought attention to the Johnston atoll.
-A series of dredge and fill projects completed in 1964 brought the size of Johnston Island up to 625 acres from its original 46, increased Sand Island from 10 to 22 acres, and added two manmade islands, North (Akau) and East (Hikina) of 25 and 18 acres (Fig. 18).
+In the late 1950's and early 1960's a series of high altitude nuclear tests brought attention to the Johnston Atoll.
+A series of dredge and fill projects completed in 1964 brought the size of Johnston Island up to 625 acres from its original 46, increased Sand Island from 10 to 22 acres, and added two manmade islands, North (Akau) and East (Hikina) of 25 and 18 acres.

 Beginning in 1964 a series of large open-air biological weapon tests was conducted downwind of Johnston Atoll.
-The American strategic bioweapon tests involved a number of ships positioned around Johnston Atoll, upwind from a number of barges loaded with goats and rhesus monkey test subjects which were exposed to agents dispensed from aircraft.
+The American strategic bioweapons tests involved a number of ships positioned around Johnston Atoll, upwind from a number of barges loaded with goats and rhesus monkey test subjects which were exposed to agents that were dispensed from aircraft.

-Fig. 18: Jonhston Island facilities.
+Figure 30.
+Jonhston Island facilities.

 Real lethal biological agents were used.
 The strategic tests were as elaborate and expensive as the nuclear tests.
 They involved as many naval vessels as to constitute the world's fifth navy in size.
 The ships were positioned around the Johnston Atoll upwind from a number of barges loaded with hundreds of rhesus monkeys.

-At sunset, as the sun touched the horizon, a Marine Phantom jet would carry on a line-source laydown, by flying low heading on a straight line parallel to the island's beach.
+At sunset, as the sun touched the horizon, a Marine Phantom IV jet would carry on a line-source laydown, by flying low heading on a straight line parallel to the island's beach.
 A single pod under its wings would release a weaponized biological weapon powder.
+The particles are given an electrostatic charge so that they repel each other and float in the air like smoke particles.
 Like smoke, the powder would disappear out of sight.

 The jet would release a specified amount of powder per mile.
 The whole process takes a few minutes.
 The jet would appear on radar, but the dispensed biological weapon would be invisible.
 The plume of particles, one to five microns in diameter, would move with the wind over the sea sweeping the sea surface to a distance of eighteen to twenty miles.
 In the path of the particles were stationed at intervals separated by miles the barges containing the rhesus monkeys.
 They were manned by Navy crews wearing biohazard space suits.
 When taken back to the Johnston Atoll, half the monkeys died and half survived.

 The choice of sunset as a spray time is dictated by the choice of a wind of ten to twelve miles per hour with a temperature inversion so that the plume would hang in the air without drifting up.
-A brain virus biological agent used was Venezuelan Equine Encephalitis or VEE.
-This is grown in weapons grade concentrations in live chicken embryos much like the flu vaccine is grown in them.
-The sick embryos are harvested, they are dry frozen, then turned into a powder.
-The pink colored dried blood of chicken embryos is used as a fine creamy fluffy simulant.
-It may have been used by Secretary of State Colins Powell at his speech as a demonstration at the United Nations before the second Iraq war.
+A used brain virus biological agent was the Venezuelan Equine Encephalitis or VEE.
+This is grown in weapons-grade concentrations in live chicken embryos much like the influenza or flu vaccine is grown in eggs.
+The sickened embryos are harvested, they are dry-frozen, then ground into a fine powder.
+The pink-colored dried blood of healthy chicken embryos is used as a fine creamy fluffy simulant for testing of the dispersal properties.
+It may be similar to the yellow simulant, (possibly pollen) that was used by then Secretary of State Colin Luther Powell as a demonstration at his speech on February 5, 2003 at the United Nations as he was making a convincing case for the invasion of Iraq.
+The unfortunate action sullied an otherwise impeccable record and reputation and may have cost him the possibility of a presidential candidacy through the loss of his credibility.